tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/pure-functions.md

 ]
 ```

 Oof.
-Completely broken.
+Broken.
 What we're seeing here is the cost of **shared, mutable
 state**.
 In our procedures we are reaching into the global scope and changing
 data in place that is used in other places.
 We're not preserving the integrity
 of the data.
 Like a spoiled toddler, we're rampaging through the sweets section